-It's intended that you define all your board related functions in board. h and then implement those in board.cpp.
+It's intended that you define all your board related functions in board.h and then implement those in board.cpp.
 Example programs coming with the framework are built in one file with the main function in purpose, but when used in real application those should be refactored into board.h and .cpp.
 For example, consider that you had a device which to communicate via SPI.
-To take an advance of the board abstraction you could write a function like this
+To take an advance of the board abstraction you could write the following board specific function in board.h

 '''

-uint8_t board::write_to_device(uint8_t byte)
+inline uint8_t board::write_to_device(uint8_t byte)

 {

 return aery::spi_transmit(spi0, 2, byte);

 }

 '''

-See how the above function abstracts which SPI and slave select you are using.
+See how the above function abstracts which SPI peripheral number and slave select your device is connected.